-The Campus Plan amendment and further processing application will not result in objectionable traffic and parking impacts.
-The requested Campus Plan amendment results in the reallocation of development among identified sites on campus and results in no additional gross floor area for the campus beyond that which is approved under the existing Campus Plan.
+As detailed in the Traffic Impact Study dated May 23, 2007 and attached as Exhibit I, the Campus Plan amendment and further processing application will not result in objectionable traffic and parking impacts.
+The requested Campus Plan amendment results in the reallocation of development among identified sites on campus and results in no additional gross floor area for the campus beyond that which is approved under the existing Campus Plan, nor additional students beyond the number authorized by the Plan.
 The University will continue to maintain above-adequate parking on campus and enforce parking policies that are intended to minimize neighborhood impacts.
 Further, the University will continue to maintain the successful Vern Express (shuttle bus) service between the Foggy Bottom and Mount Vernon campuses, which substantially reduces the need for students, faculty, and staff to use personal vehicles to travel between the campuses.
+The shuttle bus system contains adequate capacity to absorb the additional (net) 209 resident students, and GW does not currently anticipate the need to add additional shuttles to the system.

 The Pelham Replacement Project specifically calls for a number of measures to minimize traffic and parking impacts.
 The Project's service and loading dock is located on the southeast side of the building and will be accessed from an additional campus access road off Whitehaven Parkway (identified in the Campus Plan).
-The University will continue to work with institutional neighbor St. Patrick's School to coordinate operational issues related to the existing and additional campus access points on Whitehaven Parkway, particularly during Project construction.
+Again, the University has worked with institutional neighbor St. Patrick's School to coordinate operational issues related to the existing and additional campus access points on Whitehaven Parkway, both during and following Project construction.
+Furthermore, the University will work with its residential and institutional neighbors prior to the commencement of construction to develop a construction management plan for the construction of both the Access Road and the Pelham Replacement Project.
+To this end, the University has committed to a set of guidelines that will govern traffic management, and this Traffic Control Plan is attached as Exhibit J.

-The utilization of the additional Whitehaven Parkway access road also allows the University to restrict the use of the existing road along the northwest perimeter of the campus to one-way (west- and south-bound) traffic for University vehicles and limited pick-up or drop-off for disabled students who reside in the Pelham Replacement Project.
-In addition, the University has agreed to remove five parking spaces along the perimeter road closest to the Berkeley Terrace neighbors.3
+The utilization of the new Access Road, with a direct connection to Whitehaven, also allows the University to restrict the use of the existing road along the northwest perimeter of the campus to one-way (west- and south-bound) traffic for University vehicles and limited pickup or drop-off for disabled students who reside in the Pelham Replacement Project.
+In addition, the University has agreed to remove five parking spaces along the perimeter road closest to the Berkeley Terrace neighbors.

-3. Number of Students or Other Objectionable Conditions
+3. Number of Students or Other Objectionable Conditions (Stormwater Management)